EricFiorani/CLI-Data-Daily-Fitness/README.md

 # DailyFitness

+Welcome to Daily Fitness!

+The purpose of this gem is to extract four featured articles in four different categories to provide information to one's fitness lifestyle.

+These articles are scraped from BodyBuilding.com and it coded to change as they update their featured articles.

+The four different categories are:
+    - Workout/Exercise
+    - Nutritional
+    - Supplementation
+    - Motivation

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/daily_fitness`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem